 As I studied it more, I noticed that the map was darker in the middle than it was at the edges.
 It was subtle, but the edges of the island were brighter.
-I took a step back to get a better idea of what I was looking at and recognized the dark shadow marking about have the size of the island.
+I took a step back to get a better idea of what I was looking at and recognized the giant dark shadow marking at the center of the island.
 It filled the center in the shape of a creature—the monster buried in the earth below.

 "They know we're here," said Kricoo.